-These patients can benefit from Bronchial Thermoplasty to reduce their exacerbations.
-Fewer exacerbations means less need for the associated oral steroid treatment—and its side effects.
+These patients may benefit from Bronchial Thermoplasty to reduce their exacerbations.
+Fewer exacerbations may mean less need for the associated oral steroid treatment—and its side effects.

 BT is for:

-- Patients who take oral steroids for acute exacerbations more than twice a year
+- Take oral steroids for acute exacerbations more than twice a year

-- Patients who take oral steroids as daily maintenance medication
+- Take oral steroids as daily maintenance medication

 — Robert Niven, MD